jnwilliams/DrawL/README.md

 Repository Contents

-    [Dataset File(s)]: This directory contains the actual dataset files in [format(s)] format.
-Feel free to explore and use them for your research.
+    [prompts_by_gendered_subject]: This directory includes the full set of data, separated by the gender of the generated subject for the purposes of investigating intersectional effects of dialect and gender.

+    [prompts_by_syntactic_construction]: This directory includes the multiple csv files for each grammar rule with the unedited, raw prompt, the baseline MAE prompt, and AAE counterfactual prompt.

-    [Z]: The datasheet file provides detailed information about the dataset, including its composition, source, preprocessing steps, and potential applications.
+    [datasheet]: The datasheet directory provides a README with detailed information about the dataset, including its composition, source, preprocessing steps, and potential applications.
 Refer to this file for a deeper understanding of the dataset's characteristics and guidelines for its usage.

-    [Other Files or Directories, if applicable]: Additional files or directories may be included here, such as code scripts, analysis results, or supplementary materials related to the dataset.

 Usage Guidelines